Dreamscent/Dreamscent.github.io/_posts/2020-03-16-My-OSCP-Journey.md

 9. Take notes and screenshots during the exam.
 Lots of them.
 I like [cherrytree][8] for this, but OneNote works nice too.
 If anything even remotely looks like progress, document it immediately, lest you end up forgetting how you did it later.
 Copy and paste your commands, you may have to keep typing them again and again.
 10. Automate stuff.
 Scripts are out there to help you automate enumeration.
 Feel free to reach out to me to ask what think about some of them, or if you need recommendations!
 But take note of the exam restrictions.
 As a rule of thumb, you may automate *enumeration* but not *exploitation*.
 11. Take the exam with integrity, if you cheat you're cheating yourself.
 If you can't do it, Try Harder.
 12. If you feel like giving up, again, Try Harder.
-Take a break and come back with a fresh mind.
+Take a break and come back with a fresh mind, buy don't give up!
 13. I like coffee.
 I really do.
 Maybe you should have some too!